 December 7, 1988 - As a free-agent, he signs with the Texas Rangers.

-May 1, 1991 - Throws his seventh and final no-hitter, a MLB record.
+May 1, 1991 - Throws his seventh and final no-hitter, an MLB record.
 The Rangers beat the Toronto Blue Jays 3-0 at Arlington Stadium.

-January 5, 1999 - Is selected for induction into the National Baseball Hall of Fame by the Baseball Writers Association of America, in his first year of eligibility.
+January 5, 1999 - In his first year of eligibility, Ryan is selected for induction into the National Baseball Hall of Fame by the Baseball Writers Association of America.

 April 2000 - Undergoes emergency double bypass surgery.

-May 2000 - Nolan Ryan Tender Aged Beef, the label for beef grown and sold on Ryan's ranch, is first sold in Texas markets.
+May 2000 - Nolan Ryan Beef, the label for beef grown and sold on Ryan’s ranch, is first sold in Texas markets.

 March 11, 2011-October 31, 2013 - President and CEO of the Texas Rangers.

-May 2014 - Releases a cookbook, "The Nolan Ryan Beef & Barbecue Cookbook: Recipes from a Texas Kitchen."
+May 2014 - His cookbook, “The Nolan Ryan Beef & Barbecue Cookbook: Recipes from a Texas Kitchen,” is published.